quat1024/BotaniaTweaks/README.md

 * use dispensers on glass bottles in the End to make Ender Air
 * crafttweakable agglomeration plate
   * with a custom multiblock
-  * option to consume the blocks in the multiblock
+  * option to consume or replace the blocks in the multiblock
 * put tiny potato in flower pot!!!
 * make any flower you want passive decay
 * reduce the passive decay timer